 We want to know why Scott-Buccleuch was able to continue in Hospital Radio at another NHS Hospital under the same HR Director, Shirley Chipperfield, who knew what he had done when he was a Mental Health Nurse at the Garlands.

 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?

 The trainee nurse who had sex with Alison has no desire to acknowledge or understand the damage he has caused.
 He hid his crimes for almost thirty years before being forced to admit his offences to the Police in 2017.
 Using a vulnerable mental health patient for sex and covering his tracks by arranging an abortion was despicable, illegal, immoral, harmful, selfish, unethical, and utterly unacceptable.
-Though we do not want harm to come to him, we believe he should answer for what he did and have asked Cumbria Police for restorative justice; a request that has been ignored.
-But whatever he did, he was just one part of a wider system that allowed these things to happen and enabled him to get away with serious sexual misconduct.
-Though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.
+Though we do not want harm to come to him, we believe he should be held accountable for what he did and we have asked Cumbria Police for restorative justice; a request that has been ignored.
+And though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.